nu-i-sho/ChainLead/README.md

 Assert.IsTrue(handler.IsZero());
 ```

 *(Possibly, ChainLead will be extended with additional optimizations.
 Boolean algebra has the potential to do that.
-It is one more why relying on side effects in conditions anyway is a bad idea. )*
+It is one more why relying on side effects in conditions is a bad idea. )*

 (In Progress)